 – She has worked for more than 80 days for the employer or in the company in the past 12 months

-– She has adopted a child of age below 3 months (entitled for 12 months leave)
+– She has adopted a child of age below 3 months (entitled to 12 months leave)

-– She is a surrogate or commissioning mother (entitled for a leave of 12 weeks).
+– She is a surrogate or commissioning mother (entitled to a leave of 12 weeks).

-– She had experienced miscarriage (entitled for a leave of 6 weeks on a well-approved doctor prescription )
+– She had experienced miscarriage (entitled to a leave of 6 weeks on a well-approved doctor prescription )

 – She is experiencing ill health caused due to pregnancy, delivery or premature delivery of a child (entitled for a leave of 1 month).

-Here in this article, we listed out some common suggestions and legal remedies available to female employees in case the company denies them of there right of maternity leave.
+Here in this article, we listed some common suggestions and legal remedies available to female employees in case the company denies them their right to maternity leave.

-- Complain to Labour Commissioner: It’s better to reach the labor department of your district and report the situation with labor commissioner.
-Having utmost authority to guide, the labor commissioner will himself contact the employer/company or will issue a statement to him related to the concern.
-Most of the employer at this situation repents from denying the maternity leave.
+- Complain to Labour Commissioner: It’s better to reach the labor department of your district and report the situation to the labor commissioner.
+Having the utmost authority to guide, the labor commissioner will himself contact the employer/company or will issue a statement to him related to the concern.
+Most of the employers in this situation repent for denying maternity leave.